Breville Bambino Espresso Machine Review

 So I thought we’d review it and see if it’s actually worth it.

 Now, it’s about 12 inches in length 7 inches across and about 12 inches in height.
-So it leaves a very small counter footprint.
+So it leaves a tiny counter footprint.

 You also have a full water tank attached on the back that can hold 1.4 fluid leaders, which is pretty impressive for something of this size.